AudioKit/Controls/Sources/Controls/Controls.docc/Controls.md

 Single-parameter controls:

-* ArcKnob - knob controled by dragging along a circular path
+* ArcKnob - knob controlled by dragging along a circular path
 * IndexedSlider - slider that controls an integer parameter and snaps to increments
 * PitchModWheel - vertical slider than can be a pitch wheel or mod wheel
 * Ribbon - horizontal slider